If you study Archaeology, you will see the world, time and the human condition in an entirely new way.

 € 19,900 p.a.

 - You will study through a combination of lectures, tutorials, seminars, field trips and practical engagement.

-- Amongst other modules, you will have an opportunity to conduct your own research project.
+- You will have an opportunity to deepen your knowledge of Archaeological themes.

-- During third year, you can apply for an internship or to study abroad abroad for a semester or year.
+- In the third year, you can apply for an internship or to study abroad abroad for a semester or year.

 How to Apply

 Once you are ready to start your application, please click on APPLY NOW

 As part of your application, you will be required to submit: